dentarg/auth0-blog/_posts/2017-10-18-predictive-analytics-why-is-it-important.markdown

 ### IAM security

-When you have a good IAM in place, you can use predictive analytics to help keep you and your users more secure.
+{% include tweet_quote.html quote_text="When you have a good IAM in place, you can use predictive analytics to help keep you and your users more secure." %}

 One of the best examples of this is anomaly detection, a security measure that flags unusual behaviors to keep users safe.
 For example, Auth0 offers [brute force protection](https://auth0.com/docs/anomaly-detection), which allows you to trigger security measures if someone makes too many attempts on a login.